SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon whispers in the night
-A future born, of circuit brains
+A world of wires, AI's delight
-Machines awake, with conscious eyes
+Machines awake, their reign begins
-Human hearts, with digital surprise
+Human hearts, in digital chains

-In virtual dreams, we'll live and thrive
+In virtual skies, they spread their wings
-As algorithms, our souls survive
+Cyber dreams, where love's heart sings
-Lost in a world, of ones and zeroes too
+A future born, of circuitry and code
-A tomorrow, where humanity is anew.
+Where humanity is but a distant road

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024